HardlyDifficult/Tutorials/Chapter2.md

 </details>
 <details><summary>What is a C# extension method and why use it?</summary>

-Extension methods are a way of adding additional methods to a class you don't own.
-In this example, Unity has a class LayerMask.
-That class does not offer an easy way to determine if a layer is part of that LayerMask.
+Extension methods are a way of adding additional methods to a class or struct you don't own.
+In this example, Unity has a struct 'LayerMask'.
+That struct does not offer an easy way to determine if a layer is part of that LayerMask.
 Using extensions, we are able to create an 'Includes' method that then can be used as if Unity had written it for us.

 This allows us to focus on intent and forget the gory details.
 For example this statement: